gkisalatiga/gkisalatiga-foss/README.md

 - [ ] Migrate article "carousel" content somewhere else
 - [ ] Add "max width" for screens when opened on tablet devices (or when the orientation is landscape)
 - [ ] Agenda: Add hard-coded form to borrow room & differentiate regular from non-regular items
+- [ ] Fix OOM in low-end devices by implementing Glint resizing

 ## C. Privacy Policy